The Cyclades · Naxos

 Book the wine-pairing dinner once

-InsiderBook the cellar wine-pairing dinner once during your stay — it's the whole point of the wine-led concept, with a flight of Naxian and Cycladic labels.
-Worth doing on a night you weren't planning to drive out — and head up to the roof-garden 'Grape' bar for the sunset before dinner.
+InsiderBook the cellar wine-pairing dinner once during your stay; it's the whole point of the wine-led concept, with a flight of Naxian and Cycladic labels.
+Do it on a night you weren't planning to drive out, and head up to the roof-garden 'Grape' bar for the sunset first.

-A 35-room family-run hotel by Agios Georgios — the in-town beach — set in bougainvillea courtyards a short seaside-path walk from Naxos Town (about fifteen minutes along the water).
-It's genuinely family-run: Eva and her children are hands-on, and the warmth of the place is the thing guests write home about.
-Two pools (one for adults, one for kids), a hot tub, and a full-service spa make it work as more than a crash pad, and you're a few minutes from the sand on one side and Chora dinners on the other.
-The right pick if you want a relaxed beach base without giving up the town.
+A 35-room family-run hotel by Agios Georgios, the in-town beach, set in bougainvillea courtyards a short seaside-path walk from Naxos Town (about fifteen minutes along the water).
+Family-run down to the ground: Eva and her children are hands-on, and the warmth is the thing guests write home about.
+Two pools (one for adults, one for kids), a hot tub, and a full-service spa, and you're a few minutes from the sand on one side and Chora dinners on the other.
+Book it if you want a relaxed beach base without giving up the town.

 What it's known for